redhat-openstack/website/source/documentation/packstack-all-in-one-diy-configuration.html.md

     crudini --set /etc/quantum/dhcp_agent.ini DEFAULT ovs_use_veth True
     crudini --set /etc/quantum/l3_agent.ini DEFAULT ovs_use_veth True

 The ovs_use_veth settings are primarily required to workaround some issues with the OpenStack RHEL kernel.
-If you are using recent versions of Fedora, you may not need to changes these settings.

 ### Checkpoint: Other Namespace Related Configuration